Well at Work

 Having friends in high places could help you land a promotion, but even being pals with your cubemate can offer huge benefits.
 Here’s why.

 The stress that stems from your job can significantly increase your LDL (bad) cholesterol and triglyceride levels while cutting your HDL (good) cholesterol.
-Called dyslipidemia, these alterations in blood lipid levels have been linked to heart disease and type-2 diabetes.
-But according to a new Israeli study, workers with the most social support at the office had a 22 percent lower risk of developing diabetes than their unsupported peers.
+Called dyslipidemia, these alterations in blood lipid levels have been linked to heart disease and Type 2 diabetes.
+But according to an Israeli study, workers with the most social support at the office had a 22 percent lower risk of developing diabetes than their unsupported peers.

 In the study, published in the Journal of Occupational Health Psychology, the researchers went so far as to say that low levels of social support and high levels of stress in the workplace can accurately predict the development of diabetes even in seemingly healthy employees.